Breaking Away From All Accepted Norms of the Brewing Industry

 This blog will make it much clearer to you than my low quality photos.
 Click on that link!
 Stop questioning if this place is real.
 It’s totally real.
 I swear.

 Of course, BBH plans (hopes?) to expand and grow and move into a building that is not literally the dude’s garage.
-Time will tell… BBH’s retail hours are scant at best; Friday afternoons and some Saturday mornings when that week’s
+Time will tell… In the first couple of years anyway, BBH’s retail hours were scant at best; Friday afternoons and some Saturday mornings when that week’s

 homebrew commercial beer didn’t sell out the day prior.